About the Podcast

 Each episode of Tall Poppies features an interview with an exceptional Australian living abroad.
 The podcast showcases their work as they share their overseas experiences and journey up the ladder to international success.
-The first series focuses on remarkable Australians in Germany, and was made possible through the support of the Australian Embassy in Berlin.
+The first series focuses on exceptional Australians in Germany.

 Tall Poppy Syndrome describes aspects of a culture in which people of high status are resented, attacked, cut down and sometimes criticised simply because they have been classified as superior to their peers.
 The term has been widely used in many cultures, but is particularly popular in Australia.
 In the first episode of the podcast, you will hear several leading Australians explain the significance of the term “Tall Poppies”.

 Title: Bernstein: “Glitter and Be Gay”, from Candide (Bernstein) Deutsche Radio Philharmonie Kaiserslautern Saarbrucken, Conductor Daniel Smith (Siobhan Stagg, Soprano)

 Title: “Requiem”, (Brahms) Berlin Philharmonic, Conductor Christian Thielemann (Soprano Siobhan Stagg)

 Title: The Yellow Shark, Frank Zappa Ensemble Modern Composer: Three Step, for horn, violin, cello (Cathy Milliken), Earth Plays I-IV Orchestral Work (Cathy Milliken) Recording: Spiral, for a soloist with a shortwave receiver, (Karlheinz Stockhausen) Trim (Cathy Milliken) Shifrorl (Cathy Milliken)